Mission Statement: Learning about those who risked their lives

 Over 200,000 Americans are buried at American Cemeteries Abroad*

 |In Rome:||7,858 are buried.||3,095 are Missing in Action.||10,953|

 |In Florence:||4,383 are buried.||1,409 are Missing in Action.||5,792|

 |Total Americans honored in Italy:||16,745|

-Students who have participated in the "Be the Difference - Never Again" project have honored the memory of those buried in Italy by contributing to the following organizations:
+The following organizations help our military, first responders and their families.
+Students who have participated in the "Be the Difference - Never Again" project have honored the memory of those buried in Italy by contributing to some of the following organizations: